wenkokke/NLQ/QUESTIONS.md

     destructuring laws for units would have to be derived by throwing the unit out at a structural level, and then reintroducing it at a formula level.

+    *The idea is to add the rules at a structural level, and then add structural rules for converting to logical rules.
+The inverse rules should follow from transitivity.*

 ## March 12th